bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 Here is what this looks like in F#.
+This is probably the most foreign looking one of the all due to the F# syntax.

-We have a Shape type with our 3 differny kinds, Circle, Rectangle, and Square.
+[click] We have a Shape type with our 3 differny kinds, Circle, Rectangle, and Square.
-- Each king has its own parameters.
+- Each kind has its own parameters.

-- We then have an area function. that Takes in a Shape.
+- [click] @e then have an area function. that Takes in a Shape.
-- The match keyword is then being used matching on the type and calcuating the area differnly based on it.
+- [click] The match keyword is then being used matching on the type and calcuating the area differnly based on it.
-- This is exhaustive - so you have to handle all the cases.
+- This is exhaustive - so you have to handle all the cases otherwise it would not compile.

 -->
 ---